hms-networks/flexy-osisoft-connector/README.md

 ends.
 This requires a jvmrun file to exist on the Flexy usr directory.

 Setting the AutoRestart value to 'false' prevents the application from restarting on reboots and crashes.

+#### DataPollRateMs
+This field is used to set the rate (in milliseconds) at which the connector will poll the Flexy historical data queue for data points.
+The default value is 5000ms (5 seconds).

+#### DataPostRateMs
+This field is used to set the rate at which the connector will post data points to the OSIsoft server.
+The default value is 5000ms (5 seconds).

 ## Customizing the application